This Day In Writing History

 Although La Colmena was the most important novel written in post civil war Spain, Cela was unable to get it published there.
 General Franco's Catholic Church-affiliated fascist government decried the novel as immoral.
 Banned in Spain, it was published in Argentina instead.
 Six years later, in 1957, Cela was appointed to the Real Academia Española and made the Marquis of Iria Flavia by King Juan Carlos I.

 Beginning in the late 1960s, Camilo José Cela's writings grew more experimental in nature and more subversive.
 In 1969, he scandalized Spanish society with his Diccionario Secreto, (Secret Dictionary) a dictionary of obscene words and phrases.
 He followed that with his Enciclopedia del Eroticismo, (Encyclopedia of Eroticism) a four-volume survey of sexual practices in Spain.
 His best known (and boldest) experimental novel was Cristo versus Arizona (Christ versus Arizona).
-Published in 1988, it was a retelling of the shootout in the OK Corral - in one single sentence that's more than a hundred pages long.
+Published in 1988, it was a retelling of the shootout at the OK Corral - in one single sentence that's more than a hundred pages long.

 After General Franco died in 1975, Spain made the transition from fascist dictatorship to democratic republic.
 Camilo José Cela was made a Royal Senator in the Constituent Cortes (Spanish Parliament) where he helped write and draft the Spanish Constitution of 1978.
 In 1989, he won the Nobel Prize in Literature.
 As he entered his golden years, old age failed to temper his outrageous personality.
 During one TV interview, he claimed he could drink an entire liter of water in one sitting - through his anus.
 In 1995, he was awarded Spain's Cervantes Prize for Literature, despite the fact that he had described the award as being "covered with shit."